How Much Do Spotify and Other Streaming Services Pay Per Stream?

 Note: YouTube Music should not be confused with YouTube, which pays content creators per view, not per stream.
 With regular YouTube, creators get approximately $0.0006 per view, meaning they need to reach 1,456 views to make $1.

-Napster is the highest streaming service around, and one of just two of the most popular streaming services that reward artists with more than one cent per stream.
+Napster appears to be the highest paid streaming service around, and one of just two of the most popular streaming services that reward artists with more than one cent per stream.
 On the other side of the spectrum, an artist needs to hit a whopping 750 streams to make $1 on Pandora and over 400 streams to get the same amount on SoundCloud.

 - Which factors can influence streaming services’ payments?